Madison in the Sixties – the Mifflin Street Block Party Riot, part 2

 After dark, the riot resumes, as projectiles and tear-gas again fill the air throughout downtown.

 Late that night, some Mifflin area youth and their supporters march to the City-County Building in the vain hope of meeting with Dyke during an emergency city council meeting.
 Then, as sheriff’s deputies turn their backs and make no effort to intervene, a horde of high school kids and other townies beat them up.
 “After last night,” Sheriff “Jack” Leslie says, “they deserve everything they get.”

 Police make another fifty-five arrests before the end of the night; hospitals treat three officers and thirty-five residents and bystanders.

 Monday, May 5, more of the same, only more so.

 Early evening, Mayor Dyke ventures to a very hostile ground zero, speaking to a jeering crowd of about a thousand from the steps of the new Mifflin Community Co-op.
 He rejects Soglin’s demands for amnesty and gives the crowd thirty minutes to disperse; they build new barricades instead, and the third night’s riot is on.

-The mayor’s appearance does not calm the situation; the Monday night fight is the worst yet.
-Tear gas blankets the area, rocks thrown and trash fires set from Langdon Street to the southeast dorms.
+Dyke’s visit does not calm the situation; the Monday night fight is the worst yet.
+Tear gas blankets the area, as trash fires set from Langdon Street to the southeast dorms.
 Students not only send up a barrage of projectiles – parties unknown firebomb three city, state, and university offices.